grimmelm/ctech404/ctech401/module_4/e8_project_tax_computation/exercise_specs.md

 (elaborate?)

 ## Exercise Instructions
-You will write a program that computes your federal income tax for the year.
+You will write a program that computes a user's federal income tax for the year.

-Below is a sample tax table:
+The table below contains the federal income tax rates:

 | Tax rate	| Taxable income bracket	| Tax owed
 | ----------|-------------------------| ------------------------------------------------ |